 Definitely not necessary nor advised.
 “But I thought I'd need a claim number so I could begin the procedure? ” you say?
 Nope, you need water out and as quickly as possible and have the problem contained.
 The insurance claim process may be dealt with later.
 You don't have time to wait around to hear back from your insurer with a claim number.
 It just suggests greater damage along with more costs in their eyes, so they want you to have the work done as fast as possible!

-#2: My insurance company will cover mold damage
+#2: My insurance company will cover mould damage

 Not very likely at all.
-Homeowners insurance policies do not cover the price of mold remediation products and services.
+Homeowners insurance policies do not cover the price of mould remediation products and services.
 What does this mean for you?

-1) If you already have mold, you’re going to pay out of pocket for that loss.
+1) If you already have mould, you're going to pay out of pocket for that loss.

-2) In the event that you’ve suffered surging damage, get this fixed now before the mold starts spreading to other areas of your property.
+2) In the event that you've suffered surging damage, get this fixed now before the mould starts spreading to other areas of your property.